Welcome to On Humans!

 I got hooked on philosophy during my high school years in Finland.
 I then studied Philosophy and Psychology at Oxford before specialising in Chinese Philosophy at Peking University (北大).

-I am also interested in mental health, especially mindfulness-based cognitive therapy (MBCT).
-I am currently training to be an MBCT therapist.
+I am also interested in mental health, especially mindfulness-related techniques in CBT.
+I am currently training to be a CBT therapist.